Momna-bit/read/README.md

--- Diagnostic: average rate by year, not just by weekday, to isolate the inflation WITH BaselineCount AS (
+-- Diagnostic (fixed): average rate by year, computed via a clean intermediate CTE WITH BaselineCount AS (
     SELECT COUNT(*) AS BaselineCount
     FROM iSigma_Customer_Master